Polar Park - Worcester Red Sox

 Worcester’s Blue Bandbox

 In February 2015 a group of investors, including former Boston Red Sox President Larry Lucchino, purchased the Pawtucket Red Sox from the family of the late Ben Mondor.
 The ownership group immediately began a search for a new ballpark, as the Pawsox’ longtime home, McCoy Stadium, was deemed unfit without major reconstruction.
-After several proposed plans in Pawtucket and Providence fell through, it was announced on August 17, 2018 that the team would relocate to Worcester (pronounced “Woo-stah”), MA for the 2021 season.
+After several proposed plans in Pawtucket and Providence fell through, it was soon announced that the team would relocate to Worcester (pronounced “Woo-stah”), MA for the 2021 season.

 The new facility would be a part of a proposed live-work-play development.
 Cost for the ballpark alone would reach $159.5 million, making this the most expensive minor league stadium ever built.
 Polar Beverages purchased naming rights for the ballpark.
 The Red Sox, colloquially called the “WooSox,” played their first game on May 11, 2021.